-To determine whether the treatment effect is consistent across various subgroups, the estimate of the between-group treatment effect (with a nominal 95% CI) for the dual primary endpoints will be estimated and plotted within each category of the following classification variables:
+To determine whether the treatment effect is consistent across various subgroups, the estimate of the between-group treatment effect (with a nominal 95% CI) for the three primary endpoints will be estimated and plotted within each category of the following classification variables:

-- Age category (\leq 65 vs. >65 years)
+- Age category (<65 vs. ≥65 years)

 - Sex (Female vs. Male)

-- Geographic region (Asia vs. Rest of the world)
+- Geographic region (Asia vs. Rest of the World)

 - ECOG Performance Scale (0 vs. 1)

 - Histological subtype (Squamous cell carcinoma vs. adenocarcinoma/Siewert type 1 adenocarcinoma of the EGJ)

-- PD-L1 expression (positive vs. negative)